Lesson Contents

 Server(config-if)#ppp authentication chap callin

 This is where we configure the IP address for the server and we also have to set the MTU here.
 Since PPPoE adds another header (8 bytes) we have to reduce the MTU size to 1492.
 PPP allows us to assign an IP address to a client without using DHCP, which is what we will do here.
-We refer to a local pool called “CLIENT” that will we configure in a bit.
-Last but not least, when the client attempts to connect we will authenticate the client.
+We refer to a local pool called “CLIENT” that we will configure in a bit.
+Last but not least, when the client attempts to connect, we will authenticate the client.

 Let’s configure the local pool: